christophergandrud/yrcurnt_corrected/README.md

 this repository hopes to correct.

 Note that Alt et al.'s substantive findings hold up when using the correct data, though the estimated magnitudes of the effects are reduced somewhat.
+See the [replication repository](https://github.com/christophergandrud/Alt_et_al_2014_Replication) for more details.

 ### Variable definition